eyal-lezmy/android-things-workshop/README.md

 ### Buttons

 Great!
-You know how to use Android to make LEDs blink.
+You know how to use Android to blink LEDs.
 Now, we will create a light switch: when a user presses a button, it should light an LED.
 When the button is pressed again, the LED should be off.

 Android Things provides an official `Button` driver to let us deal with physical buttons: